URGENT: Help Stop SB 1356 – Protect Local Representation For Your Neighborhood Streets

 TAKE ACTION NOW

 Message: “I oppose SB1356 because it removes local representation, introduces partisanship into local Highway District elections, and politicizes transportation.
-Vote NO!”
+The people have spoken many times about their opposition.
+Veto this bill!”

 Spread the Word